-The approaches proposed in the technical manual are based primarily on engineering factors, evaluation results from similar programs and general experience.
+Standard Approach for Estimating Energy Savings-Technical Manual similar programs and general experience.
 Staff and TecMarket Works recognize that this is an initial effort at a challenging assignment and there could be differing opinions on the reliability of the recommended approaches and the scope of the measures.
 The initial draft of the technical manual covering selected residential and small commercial energy efficiency measures is attached for review and comment as Appendix A.